 Oestrogen gel is applied to the skin once a day and absorbed.

 Taking oestrogen gel also avoids the increased risk of blood clots that comes with HRT tablets.

 If you still have your womb, you will need to take progestogen also.
 You can take progestogen as part of combined HRT.

 Another option is the intrauterine system (IUS).
 An IUS releases a progestogen hormone into the womb.
-It can stay in place for a few years and also acts as a contraceptive.
+It can stay in place for 5 years and also acts as a contraceptive.

 Oestrogen is also available in the form of a cream, pessary or ring that is placed inside your vagina.

 This can help relieve vaginal dryness, but it will not help with other symptoms such as hot flushes.